Kathryn8/Kathryn8/README.md

 ---

-### :woman_technologist: About Me : I am a junior software developer who love solving problems
+### :woman_technologist: About Me : I am a junior software developer who loves solving problems
-🔭 I’m currently working on an AirBnB clone project\
+💜 My passion is about using technology to help people 🔭 I’m currently working on an AirBnB clone project\
 🌱 I’m currently learning Python and SQL\
 👯 I love meeting and working with other developers\
-🤔 I maintain a strong growth mindset around technology and learning\
+💪 I maintain a strong growth mindset around technology and learning\
 💬 Ask me about cold water swimming\
 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Kathryn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/kathryn-kelly-7b10b3243/)